How to generate leads using the Lighthouse Client strategy (Updated 2023)

 The Lighthouse Client strategy is all about how companies can hone in on a particular niche that they aim to serve.
 Your niche could be anything ranging from restaurants to dentists to real estate agents.

-In the initial stages of their business, new small business marketing agencies often adopt a broad lead generation strategy, accepting any potential leads as agency clients without defining their niche.
+In the initial stages of their business, new small business marketing agencies often adopt a broad lead generation in digital marketing strategy, accepting any potential leads as agency clients without defining their niche.
 This practice stems from the perspective that every business needs to start somewhere, leading fledgling agencies to engage with just about any client who shows interest in their services.
 This B2B lead generation strategy isn’t exclusive to start-ups and is also practiced by agencies that aren’t yet seven-figure businesses.

 It’s not hard to understand why small business marketing agencies take this approach.
 When you’re starting out, figuring out how to generate leads can feel like a major challenge, and owners are eager to start generating a positive cash flow.